unrealwork/axibase-collector/jobs/examples/activemq/README.md

 #### Enable JMX and Log Aggregator

-* Login into the ActiveMQ server via SSH.
+* Log in to the ActiveMQ server via SSH.
 * Change to the ActiveMQ installation directory.

 ```sh
 cd /opt/apache-activemq-5.13.1
 ```

 * Download the log aggregation filter `.jar` files to the ActiveMQ lib directory:

 ```sh
 wget --content-disposition -P ./lib/ \